AriFordsham/GHCWiki/commentary/compiler/generic-deriving.md

 - Most of the code generation is handled by `types/Generics`

+## What already works

+- `Representable0` instances are automatically generated when `-XGenerics` is enabled.

 ## To do

 - Remove all of the old deriving mechanism stuff